Contemplation’s Pedagogical Role

 In addition, this paper “illustrates how meditation complements and enhances educational goals by helping to develop traditionally valued academic skills.
 Additionally, the practice of meditation can support important affective and interpersonal capacities that foster psychological well-being and the development of the ‘whole person’.”

 - Gratefulness, a video presented by Brother David, a Benedictine Monk, author, and spiritual leader.

-- Vietnamese Buddhist Monk Thich Nhat Hanh discusses perceptions, meditation, consciousness and spirituality in this moving video.
+- Vietnamese Buddhist monk Thich Nhat Hanh discusses perceptions, meditation, consciousness and spirituality

-- This video is an hour-long video of a webinar introducing contemplative pedagogy
+- Hour-long video of a webinar introducing contemplative pedagogy

 Links to Research, Programs and More

-- A catalogue of sample syllabi of courses integrating contemplation for various disciplines may be helpful in constructing your own course.
+- A catalog of sample syllabi of courses integrating contemplation for various disciplines may be helpful in constructing your own course.

 - Inside Passages offers insights on contemplative kayaking, thoughts, essays, and talks from Kurt Hoelting.

 - Mindfulness Meditations links to several guided audio files to guide mindfulness practice.